drasimov/csa.guide/unit_2.md

 ### Key Notes
 - All `Math` methods are `static`, called as `Math.methodName()`.
 - `Math.random()` is pseudo-random, sufficient for AP CS A applications.
-- Extended methods are useful for advanced calculations, though less common in Unit 2.
+- Extended methods are useful for advanced calculations, though less common in Unit Two.
 ### Trash Code Example
 Here's a *ridiculously verbose* way to generate a random AP score (1 to 5):
 ```java